-Growing a business through an existing e-commerce platform is different to setting up a brand-new online shop.
+Growing a business through an existing e-commerce platform is different from setting up a brand-new online shop.
 When using an existing e-commerce platform, you are in a marketplace competing with many other sellers.

-At e-commerce platforms, consumers can search for a specific product.
-It is a feature that allows consumers to manage their shopping order, and lets consumers pay for the products that they want to buy.
+On e-commerce platforms, consumers can search for a specific product.
+It is a feature that allows consumers to manage their shopping orders and lets consumers pay for the products that they want to buy.
 Existing e-commerce platforms are packed with good end-to-end solutions that allow sellers to focus on growing their business.

 To start, here are the top 7 e-commerce platforms to start selling on!